ROCm-DS/hipDF/README.md

 We also provide [nightly Conda packages](https://anaconda.org/rapidsai-nightly) built from the HEAD of our latest development branch.

-Note: cuDF is supported only on Linux, and with Python versions 3.10 and later.
+Note: hipDF is supported only on Linux, and with Python versions 3.9 and later.

 See the [RAPIDS installation guide](https://docs.rapids.ai/install) for more OS and version info.